 K-State Supervisory Foundations

-Human Capital Services (HCS) is developing a comprehensive supervisory program for all K-State supervisors.
-The launch of this program will allow HCS to achieve a key K-State 2025 outcome of providing supervisory training for all employees by 2020.
-HCS has identified key content areas for the supervisory program as a result of the 2014 K-State Climate Survey, the 2017 Professional Development Needs Assessment, research of peer and aspirational higher education institutions, and a focus group of K-State supervisory stakeholders.
-As a result, HCS is partnering with subject matter experts (SMEs) throughout the University to offer training sessions.
+Human Resources (HR) is developing a comprehensive supervisory program for all K-State supervisors.
+The launch of this program will allow HR to achieve a key K-State 2025 outcome of providing supervisory training for all employees by 2020.
+HR has identified key content areas for the supervisory program as a result of the 2014 K-State Climate Survey, the 2017 Professional Development Needs Assessment, research of peer and aspirational higher education institutions, and a focus group of K-State supervisory stakeholders.
+As a result, HR is partnering with subject matter experts (SMEs) throughout the University to offer training sessions.

 K-State Supervisory Foundations will offer a tiered training approach for supervisors within three pillars.